 - Medical reports to show what psychological or emotional injuries the data breach has caused.

 Don’t worry if you don’t have all of the above.
 If you call our team, an advisor will review your evidence and let you know if anything else is needed.
-If the case appears to be strong enough, they could refer you to one of our data breach lawyers.
+If the case appears to be strong enough, they could refer you to one of our mortgage company data breach lawyers.

 Mortgage Provider Data Breach Compensation Calculator